 Guide to buying

-As the agent who sells more property in the Newcastle-under-Lyme area than any other agent register with us for the greatest range of properties.
+As the estate agent who sells more property in the Newcastle-under-Lyme area than any other*, registering with us will give you access to the broadest range of local properties.

-We can then send you details of properties which meet your criteria, when they come onto the market.
+We can then send you details of properties which meet your criteria as soon as they come onto the market.
 This is sometimes before they are advertised on the internet – so registering with us can get you ahead of the game!

 Once you see a property you like, please call us with any questions or to book in a viewing.